simple-Ai-Automation-Agency/daidaset/README.md

 By combining flexibility, precision, and a focus on quality, the DAiDASET project provides a robust framework for dataset creation and management.
 Its tools empower users to produce high-quality datasets that enhance AI model accuracy and reliability while addressing the challenges of bias and generalization.
 This comprehensive solution simplifies the process of preparing datasets for fine-tuning AI models, ensuring optimal performance for Ai applications.

 ### Objective:
-To develop a Python application using FastAPI to create, manage, and analyze JSONL dataset files for fine-tuning Large Language Models (LLMs).
+The objective is to develop a versatile Python application, DAiDASET, using FastAPI to create, manage, and analyze JSONL dataset files tailored for fine-tuning Large Language Models (LLMs).
+This application will serve as a comprehensive toolset, incorporating features for dataset creation, management, and evaluation to support LLM fine-tuning effectively.

-"The task is to create a versatile Python application named DAiDASET using FastAPI.
-The application should include the following components:

 **create-dataset.py:**
 - Functionality to generate datasets based on user-defined parameters.
+- Curate data from various sources tailored to specific tasks, minimizing biases in model training.
+- Include data augmentation techniques to create variations of data points, enhancing LLM robustness.
 - Support for input formats: .txt, .csv, .jsonl, and .pdf.
 - Standardize datasets according to predefined domains and category weights.
+- Completed datasets are uploaded and stored in the Google Ai Studio for Fine-tuning.

 **JSONL File Format**
-The script creates and evaluates datasets in JSONL format.
+The create-dataset.py script creates datasets in JSONL format.
 Each line in a JSONL file is a valid JSON object.
 Here's an example of what a dataset might look like:

 ```jsonl
 {"messages": [{"role": "system", "content": "Classify..."}, {"role": "user", "content": "saas..."}, {"role": "assistant", "content": "History"}]}